Strawberry Vinegar

 • Use a large jar for best results.
 Also, don’t add too many strawberries- the liquid should cover the berries at all times.

 • Remember to use fresh strawberries for this recipe.
 Avoid picking ones that look too soft, or have spots or soft spots on them.
 Also, make sure you wash them thoroughly and allow them to dry completely before you use them for the recipe.
+This is a step you should follow every time you're working with fresh fruit- I realized this when I made my honey fermented cranberries.

 How to Use Strawberry Vinegar